umbc-hackafe/bridgesim-computer/motherboard/src/memoryhandling.md

 All devices attached to a motherboard communicate in two ways: mapped memory and interrupts.
 This document details how memory mapping is done.

-All devices are limited to 2^32 bytes of mapped memory.
-Their memory size is stored as a 32-bit unsigned integer; since a mapping of zero bytes would be the same as not mapping any memory, the number of mapped bytes is taken to be the memory size value + 1.
+All devices are limited to 2^32-1 bytes of mapped memory, Their memory size is stored as a 32-bit unsigned integer.
+The last byte in any mapped memory cell, at address `0xXXXXXXXXFFFFFFFF` will always read zero, though future changes may switch to have this map to some useful value.
-Equivalently, the value stored in `export_memory_size` is the *index* of the last byte of that device's mapped ram.

 Becauses all devices are limited to blocks of 2^32 bytes, memory mapping proceeds in blocks of 2^32 bytes.
 That is, each device's mapped memory starts with its first address